A Skip Gates Story

 Anyway, I don't think W&M will be very happy with the review.

-¶ 5:23 PM2 comments
+¶ 5:23 PM 2 comments

 As Predicted, the Conservative Backlash